 How effective is outercourse at preventing pregnancy?

-If you and your partner perform outercourse correctly, the chances of getting pregnant are almost 0 per cent.
+If you and your partner perform outercourse correctly, the chances of getting pregnant are almost zero.
 With anal sex and rubbing your genitals with your partners, there is a chance that semen or pre-ejaculate can get into the vagina.
 So if you want to be 100 per cent sure, use a condom.